The execution of business, auditing and internal control at Sysmex are described as follows.

 The Company has contracts in place with several law offices and maintains a structure to solicit and obtain advice on important matters as necessary.

-- System for Ensuring the Execution of Duties by Members of the Managing Board and Employees Is Compliant with the Law and the Articles of Incorporation
+- System for Ensuring the Execution of Duties Is Compliant with the Law and the Articles of Incorporation

 - Regulations Concerning the Management of Risk and Other Systems

-To maintain a structure concerning risk management, the entire Sysmex Group complies with risk management regulations established by the Risk Management Committee for the integrated management of risk throughout the Group and strives to mitigate risk.
-The Risk Management Committee endeavors to discover foreseeable risks, select the most important of these risks, clarify the sections responsible for coping with risks, establish countermeasures and confirm the implementation status of these countermeasures.
+To maintain a structure concerning risk management, Sysmex complies with risk management regulations and strives to mitigate risk, centered on the Internal Control Committee, for the integrated management of internal control throughout the Group.
+The Internal Control Committee endeavors to discover foreseeable risks, select the most important of these risks, clarify the sections responsible for coping with risks, work with these sections, business divisions and other risk owners, establish countermeasures and confirm the implementation status of these countermeasures.

-- Systems to Ensure That Members of the Managing Board Execute Their Duties Efficiently
+- Systems to Ensure the Efficient Execution of Duties

 The Sysmex Group clarifies decision-making procedures and ensures efficient business operations based on organization regulations, scope of authority regulations, regulations concerning the management of affiliated companies, and others.
 In addition, the Group formulates mid-term plans and annual management plans, periodically confirms the progress made with those plans and takes any necessary measures.